Information System (HMIS)

 Finding solutions for difficult problems begins with having the right information and infrastructure in place.

-As homeless service organizations, local governments, and non-profit organizations seek to address the systemic issue of homelessness in the United States, they require a flexible, secure, and robust software that will help track and analyze information related to locally specific situations.
-These tools - homeless management information systems or HMIS - are vital to the work that Continuums of Care (CoCs) do to address homelessness.
+As homeless service organizations, local governments, and non-profit organizations seek to address the systemic issue of homelessness in the United States, they require a flexible, secure, and robust software like PlanStreet that will help track and analyze information related to local specific situations.
+PlanStreet's homeless management information systems or HMIS is vital to the work that Continuums of Care (CoCs) do to address homelessness.

 Why PlanStreet Case Management Software is Best for Homeless Service Organizations

-PlanStreet is a proven, reliable, and innovative supplier of case and project management software.
-Our case management software provides a combination of versatility and user-friendliness that serves a single purpose: to make the hard work of case management that much easier.
+PlanStreet is a proven, reliable, and innovative supplier of case management software.
+It provides a combination of versatility and user-friendliness that serves a single purpose: to make the hard work of case management that much easier.

 IntakeThis is the initial phase of the case and homeless management where clients and/or victims are screened and assessed.
 All relevant information is captured in the HMIS and the client’s needs are discerned.